PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter2.md

    - It defines the key terms and concepts used in ISO 9001:2015, ensuring that all users have a common understanding of the language and principles of quality management systems.
    - It lays the foundation for the implementation and interpretation of ISO 9001:2015, offering essential background information that supports the requirements of the standard.

-## Importance of Normative References
+## IMPORTANCE OF NORMATIVE REFERENCES

 - **Clarity and Precision**: